Why do young people experience homelessness?

 Youth homelessness in Brighton & Hove

-According to Shelter, Brighton & Hove has the third highest homeless population outside of London ('This is England: A picture of homelessness in 2019', Shelter 2019).
-Last year, 1,055 young people asked the Council for help with homelessness - a 40% increase in just two years (Centrepoint Databank).
+According to Shelter, Brighton & Hove has the fourth highest homeless population outside of London ('This is England: A picture of homelessness in 2019', Shelter 2019).
+In 2017-18, 1,055 young people asked Brighton &Hove Council for help with homelessness - a 40% increase in just two years (Centrepoint Databank).
 So what's driving this increase?
 There are a number of social and economic reasons why the city is so badly impacted:

 - Housing shortage: Brighton & Hove is a popular place to live but because it's between a National Park and the sea, it's hard to build new houses.
 There's also a lack of social housing.
 Because of this shortage, rents in the private sector are high.

 - Cuts to mental health services: reduced Government grants means access to mental health care and assistance is not as easily available.
 Some young people aren't getting help early enough and the knock-on effects of this can result in them becoming homeless.